 8. Financial underwriting may turn into a reality

-Some top HECM lenders are now implementing financial underwriting which makes it tougher for seniors to get a reverse mortgage (they are in test mode right now – so some lenders are just starting to test this features).
+Some top HECM lenders are now implementing financial underwriting that makes it tougher for seniors to get a reverse mortgage (they are in test mode right now – so some lenders are just starting to test this features).
 Many will have to document their income and credit scores if dealing with these lenders.
-Currently still offer a no income any credit reverse, which is through out partner lenders who are all HUD, approved.
+Currently still offer a no income any credit reverse, which is through our partner lenders who are all FHA/HUD approved.